 Famous cafés such as Café de Flore and Les Deux Magots, once a favourite intellectual meeting place of Simone de Beauvoir and Jean-Paul Sartre, are also must-sees at Saint-Germain-des-Prés.

-Situated between Saint-Germain-des-Prés and The Latin Quarter in a 17th century building, only a 10-minute walk from Notre-Dame Cathedral.
+Dauphine Saint Germain is situated between Saint-Germain-des-Prés and The Latin Quarter in a 17th century building, only a 10-minute walk from Notre-Dame Cathedral.
 The hotel features elegant rooms with en-suite bathroom and a breakfast with fresh pastries.
 Close to the Metro Station Saint-Michel.
 The Louvre is only a 20-minute walk away.

-The hotel is located a 10-minute walk from the Luxembourg Gardens and 200 m from the Maubert Mutualité Metro.
+Hotel Atmospheres is located a 10-minute walk from the Luxembourg Gardens and 200 m from the Maubert Mutualité Metro.
 It offers en-suite accommodation, a garden, a fitness centre and a sauna.
 All rooms have a flat-screen TV with cable channels and free Wi-Fi.

 ‘Where to Stay in Paris – Best Area, Place & Neighbourhood’